GlobalSport/state-decorator/README.md

   <img src="https://github.com/GlobalSport/state-decorator/blob/develop/doc/state-decorator-logo-small.png?raw=true" alt="useStateDecorator logo"/>
 </p>

-The useStateDecorator is a React hook that manages a component state in an easy, testable and determistic way.
+The useStateDecorator is a React hook that manages a component state in an easy, testable and deterministic way.

 # Features